 Nominated by Eileen Macdonald and Asa Mittman

-Gisella is a double major pursuing a Bachelor’s of Fine Arts in printmaking and a bachelor’s degree in art education.
-Her artwork has been shown in numerous exhibitions in locations all over Chico, including the Chico State Annual ArtED Juried Art Show, B-So Gallery, Bell Memorial Union gallery, 23rd Annual Ink & Clay at the Janet Turner Print Museum, Chico Art Center, and Great Northern Coffee Shop.
+Gisela is a double major pursuing a Bachelor of Fine Arts in printmaking and a bachelor’s degree in art education.
+Her artwork has been shown in numerous exhibitions in locations all over Chico, including the Chico State Annual ArtED Juried Art Show, B-So Gallery, Bell Memorial Union Gallery, 23rd Annual Ink & Clay at the Janet Turner Print Museum, Chico Art Center, and Great Northern Coffee Shop.
 She was treasurer of the Chico State Printmaking Club and a member of Southern Graphics Council International.
 In 2019, she was published in Multicultural Echoes Literary Magazine.
 Nominator and chair of the art and art history department Asa Mittman described her as “extremely enthusiastic and self-motivated and is a positive addition to any studio environment.”
 Nominator and BFA coordinator Eileen Macdonald said, “Not only is Gisela talented, with an affinity for the arts, she is thorough in her research, thoughtful in idea development, and meticulous in her craft; it is these factors combined with her outstanding work ethic that demonstrates her potential in the field.”

 College of Natural Sciences